KxSystems/docs-v1/docs/ml/nlp.md

 Where

--   `document` is a table containing a list of documents
+-   `document` is a table of documents
--   `min` is a float which specifics the minimum similarity that will be considered
+-   `min` is the minimum similarity (float)
--   `sample` is a boolean, if true, a sample of `sqrt[n]` documents is used
+-   `sample` is whether a sample of `sqrt[n]` documents is to be used (boolean)

-returns a list of longs which indicate the document’s indexes, grouped into clusters.
+returns as a list of longs the document’s indexes, grouped into clusters.

+The following example clusters 2603 of Jeff Skillings emails and creates 398 clusters with the minimum threshold to be 0.25.
 ``` q
 q)clusterjeff:.nlp.cluster.similarity[jeffcorpus;0.25;0b]
 q)count clusterjeff